bztsrc/raspi3-tutorial/README.md

 I recommend to get a [Micro SD card USB adapter](http://media.kingston.com/images/products/prodReader-FCR-MRG2-img.jpg) (many manufacturers ship SD cards with such an adapter), so that you can connect the card to any desktop computer just like an USB stick, no special card reader interface required (although many laptops have those these days).
+If you dislike `dd`, then for writing images I recommend [USBImager](https://gitlab.com/bztsrc/usbimager) which is simple GUI app with a portable executable available for Windows, MacOSX and Linux.

 You can create an MBR partitioning scheme on the SD card with an LBA FAT32 (type 0x0C) partition, format it and copy *bootcode.bin*, *start.elf* and *fixup.dat* onto it.
 Or alternatively you can download a raspbian image,